hamedA2/Zydra/README.md

 ## Installation
 Download Zydra by cloning the Git repository:
   <br />```$ git clone https://github.com/hamedA2/Zydra.git```

+You can also use [vagrant](https://www.vagrantup.com/) to automatically install and run Zydra (more information at the bottom of the page).
 ## Usage
 To get a list of all options and learn how to use this app, enter the following command:<br />
   <br />```$ python3 Zydra.py -h```